PabloOliveiraVeizaga/GPACalculator/README.md

-A simple aplication that sets the boundaries for a starter on C#
+# A simple aplication that sets the boundaries for a starter on C#

+How to use:
+•Open the folder "TestProject"
+•Go to "Program.cs"